 Online platforms also expand access.
 When training lives inside a digital system, organizations can deliver the same scenario to technicians in different locations.
 That consistency is valuable for companies with teams spread across regions because it keeps the standard of training aligned.
 It also makes it easier to track completion and review performance over time.

-The best results come when technology supports the training goal instead of distracting from it.
+Technology works best when it supports the lesson instead of distracting from it.
 A simulation should make the work clearer, not more complicated.
 If the tool improves understanding and helps the technician practice real decisions, it is doing its job.
+If it adds friction without improving judgment, it gets in the way.

 Assessing the Effectiveness of Simulation Training